sKSama/Car-Detection-Basic-Open-CV/README.md

 ## Installation:
 1. Below packages to be installed :

     - Numpy `pip install numpy`.
     - Matplotlib `pip install matplotlib` (Matplotlib is optional, but recommended since we use it a lot in our tutorials).

 2. Install all packages into their default locations.
 Python will be installed to C:/Python27/ in case of Python 2.7.
 3. After installation, open Python IDLE.
 Enter `import numpy` and make sure numpy is working fine.
 4. Download latest OpenCV release from GitHub or SourceForge site and double-click to extract it.
 5. Goto opencv/build/python/2.7 folder.
 6. Copy cv2.pyd to C:/Python27/lib/site-packages.
 7. Open Python IDLE and type following codes in Python terminal :
-  `import cv2 as cv`.
+  `import cv2 as cv`.<br>
   `print( cv.__version__ )`.

 ### Topics to be Known: